 Other than at the breweries themselves and bars, you can only buy beer from select stores in Iceland.
 The government controls the sale of alcohol and runs the chain known as Vínbúðin.
 These beer stores can be found in every town around the country.
 The legal drinking age in Iceland is 20, so you must be at least 20 to join a brewery tour.

 This was Iceland’s first microbrewery, opened in 2006 by a husband and wife in Árskógssandur, north Iceland.
 The first beer they produced, Kaldi Blonde, is the best-selling bottled beer in the country. Árskógssandur is far from any big settlements, with pure water to brew with.
 Their closest big town is Akureyri, 35 km to the south.

-If you’re driving with your rental car along the north coast, a visit to this village is not to be missed.
+If you’re planning to rent a car in Iceland and explore the north coast, make sure your itinerary includes a visit to this village.
 For ISK 2000 per person, you can tour the Kaldi brewery and learn its backstory.
 You’ll get to taste many of their beers and can take your Kaldi beer glass home with you.
 Kaldi is regarded as one of the best craft beers in Iceland.

 This Icelandic brewery is located near Selfoss in the south of Iceland, about 85 km from Reykjavík.
 What started out as a farm developed into a microbrewery in 2007, when two farmers decided to change everything.

 They sell both year-round beers and seasonal beers, many of which are named after figures from Norse mythology.
 For ISK 3500, you can take a tour of their famous brewery.
 You will be shown the brewing process and, of course, have the option to sample some beers. Ölvisholt run their tours on Friday evenings; you can find booking information here.